jubatus/website/source/en/api_stat.rst

 For all methods, the first parameter of each method (``name``) is a string value to uniquely identify a task in the ZooKeeper cluster.
 When using standalone mode, this must be left blank (``""``).

-.. describe:: bool push(0: string name, 1: string key, 2: double val)
+.. describe:: bool push(0: string name, 1: string key, 2: double value)

  Adds value ``val`` to the attribute ``key``.